FYS103 Experimental methods and data analysis

 Canvas will be used actively.
 Tutors are accessible during lab work and tutorials.

 Taylor: An Introduction to Error Analysis.
 Lecture notes on multivariate analysis.

 Written intermediate exam.6 laboratory exercises.6 written laboratory reports.1 oral presentation.

-- The intermediate exam must be passed.
-It will be possible to take the intermediate exam once number if one has a valid absence or does not pass at the first opportunity.
+- The midterm exam must be passed.
+It will be possible to take the midterm exam once again if one has a valid absence or does not pass at the first opportunity.
 If the student does not pass the exam (on one of the two possibilities) the student will not pass the course.

 - The presentation and the six lab reports must be approved.
-If one of the reports or the presentation is rejected, a new lab exercise will be arranged in the June block and it needs to be delivered as the missing presentation or report.
+If one of the reports or the presentation is rejected, a new lab exercise will be arranged in the June block and it must be delivered as the missing presentation or report.

 Special requirements in Science